zama-ai/concrete-ml/use_case_examples/cifar/cifar_brevitas_training/README.md

 | VGG FHE (simulation\*) | 6 bits   | 86.0     |
 | VGG FHE                | 6 bits   | 86.0\*\* |

 We ran the FHE inference over 10 examples and achieved 100% similar predictions between the simulation and FHE.
 The overall accuracy for the entire data-set is expected to match the simulation.
-The original model with a maximum of 13 bits of precision ran in around 9 hours on the specified hardware.
-Using the rounding approach, the final model ran in **31 minutes**, providing a speedup factor of 18x while preserving accuracy.
+The original model (no rounding) with a maximum of 13 bits of precision runs in around 9 hours on the specified hardware.
+Using the rounding approach, the final model ran in **4 minutes**.
 This significant performance improvement demonstrates the benefits of the rounding operator in the FHE setting.

 \* Simulation is used to evaluate the accuracy in the clear for faster debugging.
 \*\* We ran the FHE inference over 10 examples and got 100% similar predictions between the simulation and FHE.
 The overall accuracy for the entire data-set is expected to match the simulation.